JonathanKelsi/pwnable.kr/bof.md

 The program starts by calling the function `func` with `0xdeadbeef` as the `key` argument.
 The function `func` then creates a buffer of size 32, and calls ```gets``` to read input from the user. ```gets``` is a dangerous function because it does not check the length of the input, so it can cause a buffer overflow.

 Then, the program compares the value of the `key` to `0xcafebabe`.
-If the two are equal, it will give us a shell (with sufficient privileges).
+If the two are equal, it will call `system(/bin/sh)`.
 This means that we need to overwrite the value of `key` with `0xcafebabe` in order to get a shell.

 Using ```gdb``` to debug the program, and giving `AAAA` as input, we can see the stack: